The New England Journal of Medicine May 27, 2004

 Endpoint

-Key result: Among critically ill adults, the use of balanced crystalloids reduced the composite outcome of death, new renal-replacement therapy, or persistent renal dysfunction compared to saline.
+Key result: Balanced crystalloids resulted in a lower rate of the composite outcome of death, new renal-replacement therapy, or persistent renal dysfunction compared to normal saline.

 Tailored to your role